 Why park passes?

-The Marion County Board of County Commissioners authorized Parks and Recreation to collect fees at various parks in order to offset the operational costs associated with keeping the park system safe and clean.
+The Marion County Board of County Commissioners authorized Parks and Recreation to collect fees at various parks to offset the operational costs associated with keeping the park system safe and clean.
 As part of the department's strategy to provide options for paying such fees, the Park Pass system was created.
 A variety of passes are offered to Marion County citizens, non-citizens, businesses, disabled citizens and active duty personnel.